 These contracts automatically execute when their terms are met.
 They handle enforcement, management, performance and payment, like a self-operating computer program.

 Ethereum and the future

-How to buy Ether with Bitcoin
+How to buy Ethereum with Luno

 Since day one, we’ve been keeping a close eye on the progress, use cases and adoption of Ethereum, all around the world.
-We'll keep monitoring the payment and crypto-currency landscape, keep listening to our customers and keep working hard with the community building the financial system of the future.
+We'll keep monitoring the payment and cryptocurrency landscape, keep listening to our customers and keep working hard with the community building the financial system of the future.